In this post, we list the most useful IntelliJ productivity extensions for Java developers.

 Improve, measure, iterate – that’s how you achieve continuous improvement, and that general pattern also applies to programming.
 WakaTime helps you implement that principle by providing metrics, insights, and time tracking for your coding activity.
 Think of WakaTime as a fitness tracking watch for coding.
 Just install it and it will automatically monitor your programming pace and offer visualized metrics that help enhance your productivity.
 Pro tip: it can also be used to boost coding productivity for teams!

-To make sure you don’t miss any of our upcoming posts about testing and coding in general, sign up for our newsletter, and follow us on Twitter, LinkedIn or Facebook.
+Make sure you never miss any of our upcoming content by signing up for our newsletter and by following us on X, LinkedIn, or Facebook.